Dover Amendment

 The Dover Amendment is the common name for Massachusetts General Law (MGL) Chapter 40A, Section 3.
 This law exempts agricultural, religious, and educational uses from certain zoning restrictions.
 By limiting what zoning requirements apply to land and structures that hold these uses, the Dover Amendment makes it easier for these uses to build structures to serve their needs.
 The Dover Amendment allows many developers to build facilities that are substantially larger than zoning laws would ordinarily allow or which would be considered inappropriate, by some, for the neighborhood.

-Considered by many to be overly broad, the exemption granted by the Dover Amendment has been narrowed somewhat by recent [provide dates] court decisions.
+Considered by many to be overly broad, the exemption granted by the Dover Amendment has been narrowed somewhat by recent court decisions.
 While a corporation must merely be nonprofit and legally able to engage in educational activities to be considered a "nonprofit educational corporation", the actual use of a particular facility must have education as the “primary or dominant purpose" to qualify for Dover protection.